yowainwright/codependence/README.md

 codependence init actions
 ```

-This creates at most four stable workflow files for Node, Python, Go, and the
+This creates at most five stable workflow files for Node, Python, Go, Rust, and
-combined Docker/GitHub Actions area.
+the combined Docker/GitHub Actions area.
 Existing files are preserved unless
 `--force` is provided.

 <!-- partial update and pull request inputs from action.yml -->